SRGSSR/pillarbox-apple/docs/README.md

 A few remarks:

 - When building a project integrating Pillarbox for the first time, Xcode might ask you to trust our plugins.
 You should accept.
-- If you want your application to run on Mac Catalyst you must add `-weak_framework MediaPlayer` to your target _Other Linker Flags_ setting.
+- If you want your application to run on Silicon Macs as an iPad application you must add `-weak_framework MediaPlayer` to your target _Other Linker Flags_ setting.

 # Getting started